florianneukirchen/gps_location/README.md

 Android-App written in flutter / dart to show the current location (lat lon as well as UTM), speed etc. as values and on a map.
 Allows to save and browse waypoints, and you can easily share your position or waypoints.

 Uses flutter_map, langlong2, geolocator, proj4dart, among other packages.
-State is maneged with the provider package.
+State is managed with the provider package.

 I wrote this App to learn flutter.
 I am not sharing it on the app store, because I am using the